Gemini

 Security options include two-factor authentication via text message or Authy, plus passkeys.
 Most customer funds are stored in cold wallets, and data in transit uses 256-bit encryption.

-Insurance through Nakamoto Ltd., the company’s captive, covers hot wallet theft tied to a security breach or employee misconduct.
-Losses due to phishing or weak passwords are not covered.
+Insurance through Nakamoto Ltd., Gemini’s captive, covers hot wallet theft tied to a security breach or employee misconduct.
+Losses from phishing or weak passwords are not covered.

-Gemini publishes PoR, undergoes independent audits, and supports features like withdrawal address whitelisting.
+Gemini publishes PoR, undergoes independent audits, and supports features such as withdrawal address whitelisting.

 Payment Methods and Fees